gkalpak/aio-docs-utils/README.md

 ### Multi-line `{@example ...}` tags not fully supported

-`{@example ...}` tags spreading across multi lines will not be recognized if there are lines that contain only unnamed attributes (such as the path or title).
+`{@example ...}` tags spreading across multi lines will not be recognized if there are lines that contain only unnamed attributes (such as the path or header).
 For example:

 _These **will not** be recognized:_
 ```